hishamsharaf/Mint-Classics-Company-Inventory-Analysis/README.md

 3. Tableau: For Data Visualization.

 # The Analysis
-1.Total quantity in stock for each storage facilities.
+1.Total quantity in stock for each storage facility.
 ```sql
 select
 	wh.warehouseName,